dwladdimiroc/storm-app-serverless/README.md

 # Serverless App
-This project presents the serverless solution in GCP.
+This project presents the hybrid solution with VM and serverless in GCP.
 Bolts process synthetic events that are created by the Spout according to a distribution.

 ## Setting
 To deploy the application, use two parameters: `distribution` and `pool_size`.